Staff Profiles by Staff Name

 In 2009 he was awarded an Australian Learning and Teaching Council citation for outstanding contribution to student learning.

 In 2017, he was Visiting Professor in history at Southern Adventist University in Tennessee, USA.

 Daniel's interest lies in the Anzac legend, exploring its representation in early Australian films, as well as investigating the Anzacs and religion.
 He has worked with the National Film and Sound Archive in the recovery and partial reconstruction of several silent films, including The Hero of the Dardanelles (1915), Australia's first Gallipoli movie.

-His most recent book is a study of Anzac faith and belief, titled Anzac Spirituality: The First AIF Soldiers Speak, and The Anzacs, Religion and God: The spiritual journeys of twenty seven members of the AIF.
+His most recent works are studies of Anzac faith and belief, titled Anzac Spirituality: The First AIF Soldiers Speak, and The Anzacs, Religion and God: The spiritual journeys of twenty seven members of the AIF.

 Other works include the books, The Man the Anzacs Revered, a best-selling biography of legendary Great War chaplain William McKenzie, Reading With New Eyes, which brings fresh insight into understanding the Bible, and Media Values, which explores the media from a Christian perspective.

 Daniel is also a musician and has recorded three albums of original music.

 Anzac Spirituality: The First AIF Soldiers Speak.
 Melbourne: Australian Scholarly Publishing, 2018

 The Man the Anzacs Revered: William 'Fighting Mac' McKenzie, Anzac Chaplain.
 Warburton: Signs Publishing, 2015